malte-v/nixpkgs/doc/stdenv/multiple-output.chapter.md

 ## Introduction {#sec-multiple-outputs-introduction}

-The Nix language allows a derivation to produce multiple outputs, which is similar to what is utilized by other Linux distribution packaging systems.
+The Nix language allows a derivation to produce multiple outputs, which is similar to what is utilized by other GNU/Linux distribution packaging systems.
 The outputs reside in separate Nix store paths, so they can be mostly handled independently of each other, including passing to build inputs, garbage collection or binary substitution.
 The exception is that building from source always produces all the outputs.

 The main motivation is to save disk space by reducing runtime closure sizes; consequently also sizes of substituted binaries get reduced.
 Splitting can be used to have more granular runtime dependencies, for example the typical reduction is to split away development-only files, as those are typically not needed during runtime.
 As a result, closure sizes of many packages can get reduced to a half or even much less.